tsender/auv_gnc/README.md

 Finding an opensource "GNC-like" library for AUVs used to be a struggle, until now.
 AUVs are becomming increasingly popular, yet there never seemed to exist a solid GNC platform from which anyone can build off of.
 The purpose of this library is to do just that.
 AUV GNC is a C++ library containing (almost) all of the needed GNC-related code needed to start working with an AUV.

-**Author: [Ted Sender](https://github.com/tsender) (sender.9@osu.edu)**
+**Author: [Ted Sender](https://github.com/tsender) (tsender@umich.edu)**

 **Former Affiliation: The Ohio State University's [Underwater Robotics Team](https://uwrt.engineering.osu.edu/), AUVSI [RoboSub](https://www.robonation.org/competition/robosub)**

 ## Building/Installation
+This library has been tested on Ubuntu 16.04 with ROS Kinetic Kame.

-### System Dependencies
+### Dependencies
 AUV GNC is currently targeted towards the Robot Operating System ([ROS](https://www.ros.org/)), which must be installed to build the library as is.
-The library contains the following system dependencies, and must be installed in the order shown:
+The system dependencies are listed below.
+It is recommended that you install these via the install script provided (see Building).
+* [Eigen](https://eigen.tuxfamily.org/dox/GettingStarted.html)  (C++ linear algebra library).
+    * Minimum version 3.3, but repo has only been tested with Eigen 3.3.7
 * [Ceres Solver](http://ceres-solver.org/) (C++ non-linear solver developed by Google)
     * Ceres is installed with its own version of Eigen, so it must be installed first
-* [Eigen](https://eigen.tuxfamily.org/dox/GettingStarted.html)  (C++ linear algebra library).
-    * Minimum version 3.3, but repo has only been tested with Eigen 3.3.7
 * [CppAD](https://coin-or.github.io/CppAD/doc/cppad.htm) (C++ automatic differentiation library)

-### Included System Dependencies
+### Included Libraries
-This library has two other dependencies, but these are included in the repo for your convenience:
+AUV GNC has two other dependencies listed below, but these libraries are included in the repo for your convenience.
+AUV GNC only relies on the Control Toolbox for optimal control solvers, however, because the Control Toolbox depends on Kindr, both libraries are included.
 * [Control Toolbox](https://github.com/ethz-adrl/control-toolbox) (C++ optimized control library developed by researchers at ETH Zurich's Agile & Dexterous Robotics Lab)
 * [Kindr](https://github.com/ANYbotics/kindr) (C++ robotics library, only included because the Control Toolbox depends on it)

-AUV GNC only relies on the Control Toolbox for optimal control solvers, but because the Control Toolbox depends on Kindr, both libraries are included.

 ### Building
 To get started, first setup a catkin workspace and clone the library into it